Istanbul is home to Europe’s largest aquarium! Istanbul Sea Life Aquarium (former Turkuazoo Istanbul Aquarium).

 The Aquarium of Genoa in Italy is the third largest in Europe.
 With an area of 10,000m2 area, 70 water tanks offering a spectacular structure and an emotional trip across the immensity of the oceans.
 Built for Expo 92, the Aquarium of Genoa is an educational, scientific and cultural centre.
 Its mission is to educate and raise public awareness as regards conservation, management and responsible use of aquatic environments.

-The Turkuazoo giant aquarium is a great addition to Istanbul and a definite must for aquarium enthusiasts.
+Istanbul SEA LIFE Aquarium (former Turkuazoo) is a great addition to Istanbul and a definite must for aquarium enthusiasts.